Sometimes it’s obvious—a Carolina Wren nest in your front porch light or lawnmower. A Bluebird exactly where it should be, in a Bluebird box.

 Probable behavior gives you clues that breeding could be happening.
 It includes the following categories:

 Birds like the Ruby-crowned Kinglet have a crest.
-Most of the time its smooth, but when agitated by another male intruder to their territory (or human, or cat) they will hop around and flash their crest to signify that they don’t like you in their area – they are big and bad and you should beware!
+Most of the time it is smooth, but when agitated by another male intruder to their territory (or human, or cat) they will hop around and flash their crest to signify that they don’t like you in their area—they are big and bad and you should beware.

 Visiting Probable Nest Site